Poikilos/ForwardFileSync/README.md

 * If the program fails to load, client needs to download the runtime (such as .NET framework or Mono)

 ## Changes
+* (2016-01-06) If not yet excluded, check file size range if specified [and content if specified] INSTEAD OF opposite case (if excluded already) which does nothing but redundant exclusion checks preventing actually using max and min file size (long-term bug preventing file size and content check on all previous releases of Backup GoNow, which has been the only program using Common.IsExcludedFile method)
 * (2011-12-19) Fixed problem where drive label in brackets was used as folder
 * (2011-12-19) Added audible 2-tone alarm once per drive not found with given label
 * (2011-02-24) script language changes: